myinsilicom/harmonization_benchmark/README.md

-# INSILICOM-BDF Benchmark Dataset and FAIRness score
+# INSILICOM Benchmark Dataset and FAIRness score

-## Introduction to INSILICOM-BDF Use Case Exercise Materials
+## Introduction to INSILICOM Use Case Exercise Materials

 This repository contains;